nhxv/uq-ecommerce/README.md

 password: 12345678

+---

 ### Main features

+Customers can

+    - view, search clothes
+    - put products to cart
+    - order products
+    - print receipt
+    - edit shipping info

-Admin and staffs can add, edit and disable out of stock products.
+Admin and staffs can

+    - add, edit and disable out of stock products
-Admin and staffs can handle customer orders.
+    - handle customer orders

-Admin can track product, order and staffs related statistics.
+    - track product, order and staffs statistics

-Customers can view, search, put interested products to cart, order products, print invoice and edit their shipping information.

 ### Licenses
 All product images are taken from canifa.com